 With regular performances solo, duo and with a his full-band – The Fever – appearing in the UK and Europe – having played across Italy, Switzerland, Germany, Belgium, and in Amsterdam and Moscow and with a regular and longstanding solo residency at the Blues Kitchen – Shoreditch in London.

-Both solo and with his band he has supported artists including US R&B legend Geno Washington, UK bluesman Big Boy Bloater, and in spring ’19 will be supporting one of the all time greats, Bobby Rush, at the Salaise Blues Festival.
-He has appeared at festivals such as Red Rooster (UK), Blues River (Italy), and the Vintage Weekender (France).
+Both solo and with his band he has supported artists including US R&B legend Geno Washington, UK bluesman Big Boy Bloater, and one of the all time greats, Bobby Rush.
+He has appeared at festivals such as The Salaise Blues Festival (France), Red Rooster (UK), Blues River (Italy), and the Vintage Weekender (France).